d12frosted/elpa-mirror/stable-melpa/timu-spacegrey-theme-readme.txt

 II.
 Configuration
   There is a light version now included as well.
-  By default the theme is `dark', to setup the `light' flavour add the following to your `~/.emacs.d/init.el' or `~/.emacs':
+  By default the theme is `dark', to setup the `light' flavour:

+  A. Change the variable `timu-spacegrey-flavour' in the Customization Interface.
+     M-x customize RET.
+Then Search for `timu'.

+  B. add the following to your `~/.emacs.d/init.el' or `~/.emacs'
     (setq timu-spacegrey-flavour "light")